About DeWitt Fire…

 - A commitment to serve, willingness to learn, desire to be a bigger part of the community

-- Complete application, which includes a medical evaluation and NYS required background
+- Applicants must complete a medical evaluation and NYS required background check.

 - Respond to emergency alarms at all hours of the day and night